Project

 So I think the exception is better if it's not too incompatible.

-Updated by sam.saffron (Sam Saffron) over 3 years ago
+Updated by sam.saffron (Sam Saffron) about 4 years ago

 I guess my bigger point here is that even with this fix the block form remains unsafe under concurrent use.
 At best this catches a few multithreading bugs.
 The construct is incompatible with multithreaded programming cause state leaks.